11 Home Maintenance Myths You’ll Wish You Knew Sooner

 You’ll Mow Less if You Cut the Grass Short

 If mowing isn’t your favorite home maintenance task, you may be tempted to cut the grass short so you don’t have to mow as often.
 However, The Lawn Institute reports, “Cutting your lawn too short creates an environment for both weed and disease infestation.
 It also causes the lawn to lose moisture much quicker.”
 Instead, follow the one-third rule: “Select a mowing height appropriate for the turf grass species in your lawn.
-Then set your mower blade height of cut and mow frequently enough so you cut off no more than the top third of the grass plant.
-This will encourage stronger roots,” the institute notes.
-Don’t fall for these 19 home improvement myths.
+Then set your mower blade height so you cut off no more than the top third of the grass plant.
+This will encourage stronger roots.”
+If you don’t like mowing your grass, here’s when you can officially stop cutting your lawn this season.

-Save Energy by Turning Off Your Air Conditioner When You’re Not Home
+Save Energy by Turning the Air Conditioner Off When You’re Not Home

 You may think you’re saving on energy costs if you turn your air conditioner off when you leave the house in the morning, but this isn’t the best way to save money.
 “The problem here is that when you come back home and turn your system back on, your AC unit will have to work overtime to cool your house back down, negating any energy savings you’ve accrued,” according to National Property Inspectors.
-Instead, just adjust your thermostat 5 to 10 degrees warmer when you leave home.
+Instead, just adjust your thermostat 5 to 10 degrees warmer when you leave home (and don’t miss these other air conditioner maintenance tips).

 Gutters Only Need to be Cleaned in the Fall

-If you think you only need to clean your gutter in the fall, think again.
+If you think you only need to clean your gutters in the fall, think again.
 Gutters can get clogged with debris that prevents them from directing the flow of rainwater away from your home any time of year, resulting in damage to your home’s interior and exterior.
 “Clogged gutters can also become attractive homes to insects, rodents and mold.
-That’s why it’s a good idea to have your gutters cleaned in both the summer and fall,” according to First Quality Roofing and Insulation, a Las Vegas area company.
-Clean gutters the right way by following these tips.
+That’s why it’s a good idea to have your gutters cleaned in both the summer and fall,” according to Las Vegas company, First Quality Roofing and Insulation.

 More Insulation is Better